cleophasmashiri/smarthealth-micro-frontend/README.md

 # Microfrontend for Smarthealth

+Smarthealth is fictitious online health platform at scale.

-I am going to show you how to use Single-spa framework to create microfrontends with separate projects using different single page frameworks (Angular 8, Angularjs, Reactjs) in three easy steps.
+I am going to show how to implement frontend at scale using Single-spa framework to create microfrontends with separate projects using different single page frameworks (Angular 8, Angularjs, Reactjs) in three easy steps.
 This assumes you have the the shell app as in the repo, which acts like a gateway for other apps.

 ## Step 1: Create the application.